GREEN BROOK TOWNSHIP

 D. All personal history files will be carefully maintained and safeguarded permanently in the Office of the Chief of Police and nothing placed in any file shall be removed therefrom, except that an employee may make a written request to temporarily remove document(s) specified in the request for photocopying.

 ARTICLE XXII All vacancies that occur or promotions that are to take effect shall be advertised by posting on the bulletin board thirty (30) days before the action is taken or longer if such time is necessary to permit application for such vacancies by the members of this unit.
 The Township reserves the right to select any candidate for promotion or vacancy or not to make a promotion or fill a vacancy.

 VACANCIES AND PROMOTIONS

-A. In the event a police officer in another Department in the State of New Jersey is killed in the line of duty, the Township may in its sole discretion permit two off-duty uniformed police officers of the Department to participate in funeral services for the said deceased officer.
+ARTICLE XXIV A. In the event a police officer in another Department in the State of New Jersey is killed in the line of duty, the Township may in its sole discretion permit two off duty uniformed police officers of the Department to participate in the funeral services for the said deceased officer.

 A. The Township will reimburse for articles of clothing, (except standard issue uniform components) and watches damaged in the line of duty up to a value of $150 per item; and for the repair/replacement of prescription eyeglasses/contact lenses damaged in the line of duty; upon submission of an official incident report and a paid receipt for the replacement/repair of the article.